 Elected Fellow of the International Academy of Astronautics, 1998

-Awarded Lennart Nilsson Prize, 2000
+Awarded Lennart Nilsson Prize for scientific photography, 2000

 Doctor of Science (Honoris Causa) from RMIT University, Melbourne, 2003.

 National Portrait Gallery summary CV

 Hubble Award of the Advance Imaging Conference, 2006

 Elected a Life Fellow of the Institute of Photographic Technology (Melbourne), 2016.